ordpool-space/ord-galleries/README.md

 - Public review and discussion
 - Fully open data under the [CC0 1.0 Universal](LICENSE) license

+## 1️⃣ How to create a new gallery (on-chain)

+The easiest way to inscribe a new gallery is to use [inscribe.dev](https://inscribe.dev):

+- Choose **Advanced Options**
+- Select **Attach a Gallery**
+- Enter inscription IDs (one per line), or
+- Use the option to auto-fill inscription IDs based on a marketplace metadata JSON file
+- Proceed with the inscription process

+> Note: This tool charges a service fee.

+This is just a personal recommendation — there's no affiliation with the team behind the tool.
+Right now, it's simply the easiest and most user-friendly way to inscribe galleries.
+If you know another tool, feel free to update this section via pull request.

-## How to submit a new gallery
+## 2️⃣ How to submit a new gallery (to this repository)

+Your gallery is now on-chain — great!
+Now let the world know about it and help us document it properly.

 1. Navigate to this page: [New Gallery Submission](https://github.com/ordpool-space/ord-galleries/issues/new?template=gallery-submission.yml)
 2. Fill out the form with the required gallery information
 3. Confirm the CC0 license
 4. Submit the form

 A bot will automatically convert your issue (with the form data) into a pull request that updates the repository.
 Moderators will review the submission and provide feedback if needed.

-## How to propose changes to existing galleries
+## 3️⃣ How to propose changes to existing galleries

 If you'd like to suggest changes (e.g. a corrected title, updated preview, or improved category):